paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2017-01-31-designing_systems_part_2.md

 Enter, [the container model][14].
 A systematic approach to page composition, this proposed that **items** (each representing a story) could be arranged into different horizontal **slices**, which themselves could be combined to create **containers**.

-{% include 'figure' with '/images/2017/01/designing_systems_part_2/container_model.svg'
+{% render 'figure' with '/images/2017/01/designing_systems_part_2/container_model.svg'
   caption: 'The container model: items, slices and containers.'
 %}